scaredcat/frontend-nanodegree-mobile-portfolio/README.md

 * 424: removeDetermineDX function and integrate functionality with changePizzaSizes
 * 444: only calculate container size for one pizza since all pizzas are the same size
 * 501: moved phase calculation outside the loop.
 This gets rid of Forced Reflow issue
+* 528: reduced number of pizzas, thereby less items to animate when scrolling